mattsday/postfacto-gke/README.md

 ## Edit deployment

-1. Edit the file `deployment.yaml` to reflect your postgres IP address.
+1. Edit the file `deployment.yaml` to reflect your postgres IP address and OAuth2 Client ID.
 2. Edit the file `cert.yaml` to reflect your domain name
-3. Edit the file `ingress.yaml` to reflect your domain name, IP address and ClientID
+3. Edit the file `ingress.yaml` to reflect your domain name and IP address

 ## Deploy